webmeshproj/api/README.md

 ### QueryResponse

-QueryResponse is the message containing a storage query result.
-It contains
+QueryResponse is the message containing a mesh query result.

-a request ID that is used to correlate the query with the result.

 | Field | Type              | Label    | Description                                                                                                                                                            |
 |-------|-------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|